-- Make sure all disk/disc activity has ended before moving the computer. - Turn off (shut down) the computer. - Disconnect the AC adaptor and all peripherals before moving the computer. - Close the display panel. - Do not pick up the computer by its display panel. - Before carrying your computer, shut it down, disconnect the AC adaptor and allow it to cool down - a failure to follow this instruction may result in minor heat injury. - Be careful not to subject the computer to impact or shock a failure to follow this instruction could result in damage to computer, computer failure or loss of data. - Never transport your computer with any cards installed this may cause damage to either the computer and/or the card resulting in computer failure. - Always use a suitable carry case when transporting the computer. - When carrying your computer, be sure to hold it securely so that it does not fall or hit anything. - Do not carry your computer by holding any of its protruding elements.
+- Make sure all disk/disc activity has ended before moving the computer. - Turn off (shut down) the computer. - Disconnect the AC adaptor and all peripherals before moving the computer (The keyboard dock, however, can be moved when connected). - Close the display panel (not applicable in tablet mode). - Do not pick up the computer by its display panel. - Before carrying your computer, shut it down, disconnect the AC adaptor and allow it to cool down - a failure to follow this instruction may result in minor heat injury. - Be careful not to subject the computer to impact or shock a failure to follow this instruction could result in damage to computer, computer failure or loss of data. - Never transport your computer with any cards installed this may cause damage to either the computer and/or the card resulting in computer failure. - Always use a suitable carry case when transporting the computer. - When carrying your computer, be sure to hold it securely so that it does not fall or hit anything. - Do not carry your computer by holding any of its protruding elements.